py-sdl/py-sdl2/doc/modules/sdl2_sdlttf.rst

 To make these easier to use, the ``sdlttf`` module defines and implements the constants and macro functions necessary to make full use of the SDL2_ttf library.

+.. note:: In version 2.20.0, SDL2_ttf added new functions for configuring
+          HarfBuzz settings that avoid the need for these macros and constants entirely.
+For new projects, please use those functions (``TTF_SetFontDirection`` and ``TTF_SetFontScriptName``) instead.

 .. autofunction:: HB_TAG